Public facilities.

 At the same time, the change will also considerably reduce the strain on plants and animals.
 In particular, this adjustment will be advantageous to animals that fly, as the artificial, warm white light has a distinctly different light colour temperature to the neutral white light of the stars and the moon.
 This means our new lights will have a significantly lower impact on the animals’ natural compasses.

-The change comes into effect in 2022 and will be implemented at all facilities that are being newly built, undergoing maintenance work or renovation.
+This change was decided upon in 2022 for railway access areas and in 2023 for the track areas and will be implemented in all facilities that are being newly built, repaired or renovated.

 Answers to the most important questions can be found in our FAQ: